Margaret of Navarre

 Margaret of Navarre (Marguerite, Margarita, Margherita) (c.
-1135 – 12 August 1183) was Queen of Sicily as the wife of William I (1154–1166) and the regent during the minority of her son, William II.
+1135 – 12 August 1183) was Queen of Sicily as the wife of William I (r.
+1154–1166) and the regent during the minority of her son, William II.

 Queen consort

 Margaret was the daughter of King García Ramírez of Navarre and Marguerite de l'Aigle.
 She was married at a young age to William I of Sicily, in 1149, the fourth son of Roger II of Sicily.
 According to the Palermitan archivist Isidoro La Lumia, she was, in her later years, bella ancora, superba, leggiera ("still beautiful, proud, light").

 During the reign of her husband, Margaret was largely ignored by William who spent much of his time away from court - often frequenting his many personal harems.
 However, she is considered to have been a stronger, more apt administrator than her husband, and several times convinced him to act where he was determined to be passive.
 She worked closely with Maio of Bari, the king's ammiratus ammiratorum, and they were often allied in trying to subvert opponents of the monarchy, though she was once detained with two of three sons by Matthew Bonnellus during a revolt, during which her eldest son was killed in a mass.